AvalonAce/Myra/.swm/proper-conventions.c1pzvwy0.sw.md

 ## Naming Conventions

-These are the proper naming conventions to be followed for files, folder, and anything else:
+These are the proper naming conventions to be followed for files, folderg, and anything else:

 - **Folders:** all lower case (audio, command)
 - **Configuration Files:** all lower case, must be named **config**.&nbsp;